SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Add a constant property with ``let`` and add another method that takes an argument.

+Create an instance of a class
+by putting parentheses after the class name.
+Use dot syntax to access
-Instances of the class are created by putting parentheses after the class name, and the properties and methods of the instance are accessed using dot syntax.
+the properties and methods of the instance.

 .. testcode::